-- 8.4 The general manager or their delegate must refer code of conduct complaints about conduct reviewers to the Office for its consideration. - 8.5 The general manager must notify the complainant of the referral of their complaint about the conduct reviewer in writing. - 8.6 The general manager must implement any recommendation made by the Office as a result of its consideration of a complaint about a conduct reviewer.
+- 8.4 The CEO or their delegate must refer code of conduct complaints about conduct reviewers to the Office for its consideration. - 8.5 The CEO must notify the complainant of the referral of their complaint about the conduct reviewer in writing. - 8.6 The CEO must implement any recommendation made by the Office as a result of its consideration of a complaint about a conduct reviewer.